NextGenIntelligence/CLBL/README.md

 # CLBL
 CLBL is a C++14 header-only library for creating generic, statically dispatched callable objects by wrapping free functions, member functions and callable objects -- *without using type erasure* (yet still convertible to `std::function`).
-This library is intended to be useful for both template metaprogramming and general C++ programming, with the following goals:
+This library is intended to be useful for both template metaprogrammers and general C++ programmers, with the following goals:

 1. Allow creation of callable wrappers with function types deduced for non-overloaded cases
 2. Eliminate the semantic barriers that separate free functions, member functions, and "callable objects"